Protector Persecutor Dyad

 both processes — throwing apart and throwing together — are essential to psychological life and that in their apparently antagonistic activities we have a pair of opposites which, when optimally balanced, characterize the homeostatic processes of the psyche’s self-regulation.

-Kalsched grounds the dyad's dialectical structure etymologically in the diabolic/symbolic polarity, positioning the Protector/Persecutor as the activated, imbalanced form of the psyche's ordinary self-regulatory homeostasis.
+Kalsched etymologically grounds the dyad’s dialectic in the symbolic/diabolic opposition, framing the Protector/Persecutor as an imbalanced expression of the psyche’s normal self-regulatory system.

 Kalsched, Donald, The Inner World of Trauma: Archetypal Defences of the Personal Spirit, 1996supporting